 1. Meebo Bar

-Meebo is one of my favourite services in web 2.0.
+Meebo is one of my favorite services in web 2.0.
 They offer a direct connection with a large number of IM chat accounts including AIM, Yahoo!, MSN, ICQ, Jabber, and Facebook Chat.
 Thus it’s important to note their toolbar also supports these features, and many more!

 The social components of their website are vast and ever-changing.
 If you have been a user of Meebo then you’ll understand how the company has transformed over many years.
-Their chat features are so advanced that you’ll be hard pressed to match them on any other service.
-Additionally the ability to directly share links and videos in-chat is unprecedented by today’s standards.
+Their chat features are so advanced that you’ll be hard-pressed to match them on any other service.
+Additionally, the ability to directly share links and videos in-chat is unprecedented by today’s standards.

 Installation and Customizing Options